AI Cheatsheet Generator: Turn Your Entire Textbook Into an Exam-Ready Review

 Step 1.
 Upload your materials.

 Drag in your textbook chapters, lecture slides, and class notes in any combination, since Hyperknow accepts PDFs, PowerPoint files, Word documents, and most other common formats.
-You can upload a single thirty-page chapter or an entire eight-hundred-page textbook in one go.
+You can upload a single thirty-page chapter or an entire eight-hundred-page textbook in one go, which makes the tool useful for both quick unit reviews and full-semester compressions.

 Step 3.
 Wait about two minutes.